Accenture/azure-arc-playground-builder/README.md

 # Azure Arc App & Data Services Quickstart
 This repo contains infrastructure-as-code automation scripts & templates to deploy an Azure Arc quickstart Hello World app.
 This quickstart highlights recently announced Azure Arc App Service & Data capabilities.
-The intention of this repo is to accelerate local Arc App service & Data on Arc enabled Kubernetes prototyping.
+The intention of this repo is to accelerate local App Service & Data on Arc enabled Kubernetes prototyping.

 The set of scripts & templates in this repo do the following:
 1. Create an Azure Arc connected Kubernetes cluster, either AKS or Docker Desktop single node clusters